CTE Content Areas

 Please view the standards page for business education.

-New York is not a curriculum state.
+Curriculum decisions are made at the local level.
 As such, there is no set curriculum for business and marketing education in New York.
-It is a local decision as to which resources and/or curricula are used in order to deliver various business education courses.
-Please contact the associate for business and marketing education if you have any questions or would like additional guidance.
+It is a local decision as to which resources and/or curricula are used to deliver various business education courses.
+Please contact the Office of CTE with any questions or for additional guidance.

 Yes.
-CTE (career and technical education) is defined in section 100.1 of Commissioner’s Regulations as agricultural education, business and marketing education, family and consumer science education, health sciences education, technical education, technology education, and trade/industrial education.
+Career and technical education is defined in section 100.1 of Commissioner’s Regulations as agricultural education, business and marketing education, computer science education, family and consumer science education, health sciences education, technical education, technology education, and trade/industrial education.

 Meeting Graduation Requirements